22 Best Places to Travel in September

 8. Puerto Rico

-This is a comfortable time to explore the streets of San Juan, including Old San Juan, and the El Yunque National Rainforest and take in the natural beauty of the island.
+This is a comfortable time to explore the streets of San Juan, including Old San Juan, and the El Yunque National Rainforest to take in the natural beauty of the island.
+There are many types of tours throughout Puerto Rico, like culinary experiences to cocoa farms and outdoor excursions, which will have more availability in September.

 Accommodation: Best Beach Resorts in Puerto Rico